MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 - [Applications Azure Site Recovery can move](/azure/site-recovery/site-recovery-workload#workload-summary)
 - [Replicate DNS and Active Directory](/azure/site-recovery/site-recovery-workload#replicate-active-directory-and-dns)

-**Infrastructure as code (IaC) custom automation:** IaC allows you to copy and redeploy Azure services.
-If you don't already have it, you can download the Azure Resource Manager template for the services in the source region and deploy using the template in the new target region with your preferred IaC tool.
+**Redeploy by using Infrastructure as code (IaC) custom automation:** IaC allows you to copy and redeploy Azure services.
+If you don't already have it, you can download the Azure Resource Manager template, Bicep file, or Terraform file for the services in the source region and deploy using the template in the new target region with your preferred IaC tool.
 For stateful services, you need another tool to relocate workload data.
 For more information, see [Infrastructure as code overview](../ready/considerations/infrastructure-as-code.md).
+Deploying a new instance of an Azure service using IaC provides the opportunity to deploy multiple copies of the resource in parallel and then use one of the suggested cutover techniques to redirect connections to the workloads in the new target region.

 ## Select data-relocation automation